bouncingsoles/public-code/README.md

   - Allows you to put a comment after each mac.
 This allows you to label who each mac address belongs to.

 # aws_es_cleanup.sh
 Simple script to remove indices older than X days run via cron for hosted AWS elasticsearch service.

-#BackupAllRoute53.sh
+# BackupAllRoute53.sh
 Simple script to backup all entries in Route53 to text files.
+Requires Cli53 project to be in path.